Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 The option accepts values from `1` to `5`: `1` is the slowest testing, `5` is the fastest.
 The default value is `3`.

-The `tst .imply rapidity:1 path/to/dir` command tests each test routine.
+The `tst .imply rapidity:1 .run path/to/dir` command tests each test routine.

-The `tst .imply rapidity:4 path/to/dir` command skips all test routines, which routine options `rapidity` are less than `4` or` 5`.
+The `tst .imply rapidity:4 .run path/to/dir` command skips all test routines, which routine options `rapidity` are less than `4` or` 5`.

 ##### Run option `testRoutineTimeOut`